quantumsoldship/D.E.W.E.Y./README.md

 and each of those ten categories will have ten subfolders, `211-219` and then one more set of ten down, so `214.1-214.9`

-In theory, this pattern could be continued infintely, or started from a higher point, e.g. `4000` if the user needed more subfolders.
+In theory, this pattern could be continued infintely, or started from a higher point, from the thousands or ten thousands if the user needed more subfolders.

 In the maximum amount of subfolders, `(###.#)` each file is given an ID out of 100, for example